exrny/vulcan-builder/README.md

 [![Build Status](https://travis-ci.org/exrny/vulcan-builder.png?branch=master)](https://travis-ci.org/exrny/vulcan-builder)

-EXR Vulcan Builder
+Vulcan Builder
 ===========

 This project is a fork of Pynt by [Raghunandan Rao](https://github.com/rags/pynt).
 We will contribute changes to the original rags/pynt repo.

-EXR Builder supports EXR’s applications via a lightweight, concise Python DevOps tool.
+Vulcan Builder supports EXR’s applications via a lightweight, concise Python DevOps tool.
 We will develop our own improvements on the initial rags/pynt repo here and publish improvements to the original repo.

 This is an EXR Open Source project.